Posted in BAPTISM, CATECHESIS, DOCTORS of the Church, FATHERS of the Church, Quotes on SALVATION, The REDEMPTION, The WORD

 St Vincent de Paul (1581-1660)

-Posted in BAPTISM, CHRIST the WORD and WISDOM, CHRIST, the WAY,TRUTH,LIFE, GOD ALONE!, QUOTES on ALMS, QUOTES on FEAR, QUOTES on GRACE, QUOTES on HEAVEN, QUOTES on THE LIGHT of CHRIST, The HEART, The HOLY EUCHARIST, The KINGDOM of GOD, The WORD, THOMAS a KEMPIS
+Posted in BAPTISM, CHRIST the LIGHT, CHRIST the WORD and WISDOM, CHRIST, the WAY,TRUTH,LIFE, GOD ALONE!, QUOTES on ALMS, QUOTES on FEAR, QUOTES on GRACE, QUOTES on HEAVEN, The HEART, The HOLY MASS, The KINGDOM of GOD, The WORD, THOMAS a KEMPIS

 Quote/s of the Day – 8 July – The Kingdom of Heaven is like a treasure … Matthew 13:44